2Write for writing and editing

-Everybody has a story to tell.
-It may be a unique experience, a particular skill or a life well-lived.
-Many of these stories are lost when people die or move on from organisations and communities.
+Everybody has a story to tell: a unique experience, a unique skill or a life well-lived.
+Many stories are lost when people die or move on from organisations and communities.

 2Write specialises in oral history projects for individuals, families and groups.
 In oral history interviews, the emphasis is on people’s memories, personal stories and reflections.
 These elements bring to life more formal sources of information and illuminate the experiences of people whose voices often go unheard.

 Pip’s latest memoir, Song for Rosaleen, includes material from an oral history recording she did with her mother Rosaleen and her mother’s brother, Des, about growing up in the small Central Otago town of Roxburgh in the 1930s, and then attending Catholic boarding schools.
 Quotes from the recording bring Rosaleen’s voice to the page, preserve unique family history and highlight the impact of the past on the present.